vidAio-subnet/vidaio-subnet/docs/validator_setup.md

 cost is population-dependent, aggregate scoring must use the complete finalized evaluated contender set.

-The start time must be Thursday UTC.
+The start time may fall on any day of the week.
 At startup the validator normalizes and hashes each manifest and persists it in competition-only SQLite tables.
 If a manifest with the same ID changes while its competition is non-terminal, the validator updates the database fields used by the scheduler, appends a `MANIFEST_UPDATED` audit event containing the old/new digests and field-level